revive-mejett/pillars-and-killers-td/README.md

 ## Planned Features
 - 40 Killers of varying strength.
 More info in **Planned Enemies (Killers)**
-- 11-12 different pillars to build, each with their purpose (ie. slow down, melt armour, AoE splash).
+- 10 different pillars to build, each with their purpose (ie. slow down, melt armour, AoE splash).
 More info in **Planned Pillars (Towers)**
 - 100 Waves to fight.
-Winning the game will require you to beat Wave 100: **TON 618**.
+On Normal+, winning the game will require you to beat Wave 100: **TON 618**.
 This killer is slow, but will have insane amounts of HP, and insane armour.
 - Every 20th wave is a checkpoint.
-Checkpoints automatically save a player's progress once wave 20, 40 is beaten and can reload their progress. note: killer's thrill saves funtion differently
+Checkpoints automatically save a player's progress once wave 20, 40 is beaten and can reload their progress. note: killer's thrill saves funtion differently.
+1Pill2Nil has no saving (except once for endless)
 - Researching new pillars/towers - Players will need to pay a research fee to unlock stronger pillars
 - Different maps to choose from in various difficulties
 - Endless mode (enemies getting exponentially tougher until you die)
 - Settings and vfx disabling
-- 3 difficulty levels: Chill (Easy), Normal (medium), Killer's Thrill (Hard)
+- 4 difficulty levels: Chill (Easy), Normal (medium), Killer's Thrill (Hard), 1Pill2Nil (EXTREME)
 - French translation (THIS IS GOING TO BE A CHALLENGE)

 These are not final, they can change as development progresses.

 ## The Pillars
-TBD***
 Your defense.
 You depend on these pillars to prevent getting killed by the killers.
 Each pillar has its own purpose, and you may need to use different pillars to succeed.
+More advanced pillars may require research.

 ## The Killers